 It works simply by filling empty space in the foreground that would otherwise result in a dull landscape shot.

 But don’t just throw anything into the foreground and hope for the best.

 Foreground interest should be an object that’s relevant to the entire scene.

-In this shot the fishermen are the point of interest to an otherwise usual landscape photography of the pier.
+In this shot, the fishermen are the point of interest to otherwise usual landscape photography of the pier.

 When composing a shot make sure there’s no litter in the foreground.

 Exposure times are often too slow to handhold the camera, most often due to the combination of low ISO for maximum image quality and narrow aperture for a large depth-of-field, so you’ll need to use a tripod.

 Even if you can achieve all the necessary camera settings and still handhold the camera, it still pays to use a tripod.

 Because it will lead to more considered compositions.